Points of Interest

 Bunker Hill Monument

 Built to commemorate the first major battle of the American Revolution, this granite obelisk stands 221 feet tall.
-The Bunker Hill Museum is located directly across the street.
+The Bunker Hill Museum is approximately 3 miles from the hotel.

 Faneuil Hall & Quincy Market

 A lively marketplace and meeting hall since 1742, today this venue features 49 shops, 18 restaurants and pubs, 35 colonnade eateries and 44 pushcarts.